jsntv200/docker-ruby-node/README.md

-# Ruby + Node Docker Image
+# Multistage Ruby + Node

-Docker multistage image using official docker Ruby and Node.js.
+A multistage build using the official Ruby and Node.js docker images.

 Any supported version of Ruby or Node can be installed by passing a `--build-arg` for `RUBY_VERSION` &/or `NODE_VERSION`.